spex-xray/spex-help/_sources/threads/ccdspectrum/ccdspectrum.rst.txt

 Next we can define the model that we want to fit.
 In this case, we are looking at a MOS spectrum of a galaxy cluster.
 The simplest model that we can try is a single temperature spectrum absorbed by gas in the ISM.
-We also add a redshift component ``reds`` to shift the energy of the model spectrum with the right amount:
+We also add a redshift component ``reds`` (:ref:`sect:reds`) to shift the energy of the model spectrum with the right amount:

 ::